UBC-CIC/student-advising-assistant/docs/ArchitectureDesign.md

 5. When an Admin wants to configure the underlying settings of the data processing pipeline (eg. website scraping settings), they can modify and upload a config file to the predetermined folder on an Amazon S3 Bucket.
 6. The S3 Bucket triggers an invocation of an AWS Lambda Function to start a Task with the container cluster on Amazon ECS.
 7. This container cluster starts a Task that first performs web scraping of the configured websites, then processes the pages into extracts, and computes the vector embedding of the extracts.
 Finally, it stores the embeddings in the Amazon RDS PostgreSQL database (with pgvector support enabled).
 The Task is also scheduled to run every 4 months by default with a CRON-expression scheduler.
 An Admin/Developer can modify the schedule on-demand via the ECS console.
     1. The diagram illustrates the case where documents are stored in Amazon RDS.
-In the case that the system is using the Pinecone retriever, the Task would instead send the embedded extracts to the Pinecone API.

 ## Database Schema